vanshikamudgal30/InternsBatch2StartAppss/week1/Day4/README.md

 📄 Day 4 – HTML + CSS Page Creation

-Created a webpage based on a design reference
+Built a webpage based on a given design reference using semantic HTML and CSS.
-Used semantic HTML structure
-Styled using CSS with custom fonts and images
-Made the layout responsive for different screen sizes
+Created structured sections like header, content, and footer with proper styling.
+Implemented a responsive layout to ensure compatibility across devices.

 📚 Learned:
-Page structuring
+• Semantic HTML structure
-CSS layout design
+• CSS layout and styling techniques
-Typography and spacing
+• Typography, spacing, and alignment
+• Responsive design principles